-In 2016/17, she joins the Orlando Philharmonic as Cunegonde for a concert staging of Candide, reprises Queen of the Night in The Magic Flute with Pacific Opera Victoria, sings Mahler’s Symphony No. 4 for the Thunder Bay Symphony, was heard with Symphony Nova Scotia in Claude Vivier’s Lonely Child and in a New Year’s gala devoted to operetta with the Victoria Symphony.
-She appears in the role of Zamira in Sherlock Holmes and the Case of the Fallen Giant presented by the American Lyric Theater and Merkin Concert Hall, and with the Mostly Mozart Festival in San Diego is featured in Mendelssohn’s A Midsummer Night’s Dream.
+In the 2016/17 season, Sharleen joined the Orlando Philharmonic as Cunegonde for a concert staging of Candide, reprised Queen of the Night in The Magic Flute with Pacific Opera Victoria, performed Mahler’s Symphony No. 4 for the Thunder Bay Symphony, and was heard in a New Year’s gala devoted to operetta with the Victoria Symphony.
+She appeared in the role of Zamira in Sherlock Holmes and the Case of the Fallen Giant presented by the American Lyric Theater and Merkin Concert Hall, and is featured in Mendelssohn’s A Midsummer Night’s Dream with the Mostly Mozart Festival in San Diego.

 For the 2012/13 season, Sharleen spent her second year as an ensemble member of Theater und Orchester Heidelberg, performing Blonde in Die Entführung aus dem Serail and receiving critical acclaim for her “stratospheric” Soprano 1/Ariadne in the Rihm opera.
 Her uncommonly honest embodiment of characters and fearless onstage presence in German Regietheater led to a 3-page article in the May 2013 issue of Deutsche Bühne magazine.